 “It’s an arms race for talent,” said a manager from a large tech company in Silicon Valley, referring to the ongoing competition to land the best and brightest employees.
+Part of any good recruitment and retention strategy is to offer employees commute alternatives to driving solo.
+And given what we know about mobility preferences for the next generation, cars really need to take a back seat when it comes to programs and incentives.

 Companies recruiting top talent, take note.
 If you don’t offer amenities that make bike commuting easy and convenient, you won’t be as competitive as those that do.